They say “You’re welcome,” even before you’ve said thank you.

 …Bedouins in blue, leading them

-…At one end, white and black tents, warm and cozy inside
+…At one end, white and black tents, warm and cosy inside

 …Bonfire at night.
 Berber drums.
 Hot mint tea.